 They’ve been threatened, followed, insulted and, in the case of grieving father Les Balkwell, had his life endangered when the police tried to recruit him as an informant against organised crime.

 However, for the last six years, the family has been assisted by a team of retired detectives, leading forensic scientists and a human rights judge whose efforts have been documented by The Upsetter.

 The team believe the evidence shows that Lee Balkwell was murdered and the crime scene ‘staged’ to look like an accident.

 Their first success came in 2016 when a court forced Essex police to pay damages for the failure to investigate properly.

-One disclosed internal email revealed that a secret order had come down from the top of the force to ignore a direction by the police watchdog that the death should be investigated as a murder.
+One disclosed internal email revealed that a secret order had come down from the top of the force to ignore the police watchdog’s desire that the death should be investigated by another force as a murder.

 The watchdog had found the initial investigation was “severely flawed” but did not think corruption played a part.

 The family and its team of experts, however, do not accept that the litany of police failures can be explained away by incompetence alone and question the independence of the watchdog.